 How do I open an MDB file without using Microsoft Access?

-The Access ODBC driver lets you open an MDB file without using Microsoft Access.
-The Access ODBC driver enables applications that support ODBC to connect to an MDB file on Linux and UNIX machines (platforms on which Microsoft Access is not available).
+The Easysoft Access ODBC driver lets you open an MDB file without using Microsoft Access.
+The Access ODBC driver enables applications that support ODBC to connect to an MDB file on Linux or UNIX machines (platforms on which Microsoft Access is not available).
 The ODBC-ODBC Bridge provides an alternative way to connect ODBC applications to an MDB file on Linux and UNIX platforms.
 These two products are described here.

 Both the Access ODBC driver and the ODBC-ODBC Bridge can also open an ACCDB file, the database file format introduced in Microsoft Office Access 2007.